About

 Our Story

-We launched Fulcrum Therapeutics with a vision to develop small molecules to improve the lives of patients with genetically defined rare diseases.
+We launched Fulcrum Therapeutics with a vision to develop small molecules to improve the lives of patients with genetically defined rare diseases in areas of high unmet medical need.
+Fulcrum uses proprietary technology to identify drug targets that can modulate gene expression to treat the known root cause of gene mis-expression.

 Alex C. Sapir